 2. Angel of Despair (CMC:7)

 Her 5/5 only averages her seven costs, but not only that, but Angel of Despair also got a lovely ability: “When Angel of Despair enters the battlefield, destroy target permanent.”
 With this satisfying ability, Angel of Despair can easily destroy targets that are permanently your opponent’s, and this ability is available to creatures, enchantments, and artifacts.
 Depends on your need, Angel of Despair can also act as a planeswalker or a land removal.
-Her functional ability and her 5/5 stats make her one of the best Angel Cards MTG in the game.
+Her functional ability and her 5/5 stats make her one of the best Magic: The Gathering Angel Cards in the game.

 3. Angel of Deliverance (CMC:8)

-Because of her being one of the most expensive cards in MTG(CMC:8), stocking up your resources with plains and enchantments, for example, Land Tax, will be very important for you to enable to use her.
+Because of her being one of the most expensive angel cards in Magic: The Gathering (CMC:8), stocking up your resources with plains and enchantments, for example, Land Tax, will be very important for you to enable to use her.
 As an angel, she can fly(expected), and her 6/6 doesn’t really balance her mana cost of eight.
 Don’t worry.
 She is most useful for her ability.
 Whether or not, if there are four or more card TYPES inside your graveyard, she can exile a targeted opponent creature for the fact that her ability requires four types of cards in your graveyard and the fact that the mana cost, personally, I won’t use she as an opening card to play.
 Instead, playing her as an offensive creature, later on, will maybe bring you a very decent play that might lead you to victory.
 One of the best Angels?
 Definitely.

 4. MTG Best Angel – Sigarda, Host of Herons (CMC:5)